OpenRCT2/docs/setup/options.rst

   Used to select the currency OpenRCT2 uses.

-  Selecting "Custom currency" will bring up a menu allowing you to specify a currency not built into OpenRCT2.
+  Selecting “Custom currency” will bring up a menu allowing you to specify a currency not built into OpenRCT2.

   .. image:: _static/custom_currency.png